jwworth/sql-workshop/agenda.md

 ### 9:30 SQL at the PostgreSQL REPL

-Maximize your terminal and your font!
+*NOTE:* Please maximize your terminal window and your font size!

 Throughout the day, we will create a PostgreSQL database and slowly add to it, covering the basics of SQL.
 Expect a short introduction to the command,